-In November 2020, Talen Energy entered into a settlement agreement with the Sierra Club pursuant to which Talen Energy agreed that it would cease the combustion of coal at the Brandon Shores units by December 31, 2025.139 Talen notified PJM that it would retire the Brandon Shores units as of June 1, 2025.
-The agreement was conditioned on approval of any permits required to permit the Brandon Shores units to burn oil as an alternate fuel source.140 In April 2023, PJM stated that it was informed by Talen Energy "for the first time, that although [Talen Energy] had previously been evaluating a conversion of the Brandon Shores units to fuel oil combustion, it has determined that such a conversion is uneconomic and does not justify operating after June 1, 2025."141 PJM has included costs for transmission upgrades to accommodate the retirement of Brandon Shores without repowering in a filing pending at FERC.142
+In November 2020, Talen Energy entered into a settlement agreement with the Sierra Club pursuant to which Talen Energy agreed that it would cease the combustion of coal at the Brandon Shores units by December 31, 2025.
+Talen notified PJM that it would retire the Brandon Shores units as of June 1, 2025.
+The agreement was conditioned on approval of any permits required to permit the Brandon Shores units to burn oil as an alternate fuel source.
+In April 2023, PJM stated that it was informed by Talen Energy "for the first time, that although [Talen Energy] had previously been evaluating a conversion of the Brandon Shores units to fuel oil combustion, it has determined that such a conversion is uneconomic and does not justify operating after June 1, 2025."
+The Commission has approved the costs for the transmission upgrades to accommodate the retirement of Brandon Shores without replacement generation.
+On April 18, 2024, Talen filed with the FERC for compensation under Part V (RMR).